1.What are the requirements for admittance:

 After GRE scores are considered along with undergraduate GPA – the admissions committee often recommends taking two post-bacc courses and then re-apply.
 You can also apply for one of the graduate certificates.
 These do not require GRE scores and can give you more time to study to retake the GRE.
 The courses taken under the graduate certificates are transferable to the MPA once admitted.

-More informatin about taking post-baccalaureate go to http://gradadmissions.uncc.edu/admissions-info/types-admission/post-baccalaureate-non-degree
+More information about taking post-baccalaureate go to https://gradadmissions.uncc.edu/admissions-info/post-baccalaureate/

 3. Can I take classes before I am admitted to the MPA program?